slatedocs/slate/source/includes/_integration.md

-- When edge application sending reply of document message, it published to topic exchange with to corresponding routes again.
+- When edge application sends a reply of document message, it publishes  topic exchange with corresponding routes again.